Based on Science, Our Plan is Simple and Sustainable

 Our behavior change approach is based on scientific research into what really works to effectively change behaviors- not just for today but for a lifetime.
-We know thorough scientific research that goal tracking tools like behavior journals and wearable technology to monitor behaviors is not the driver of behavioral change- it’s simply a facilitator of change.
+We know through scientific research that goal tracking tools like behavior journals and wearable technology to monitor behaviors are not the driver of behavioral change- it’s simply a facilitator of change.
 The driver is the desire to change.

 While goal setting is critical, we must start by developing intrinsic motivation to change.
-This is why our program puts so much emphasis on fun and meeting the camper where they are psychologically.
-However we can use goal setting to spark a camper’s desire to change technology overuse behaviors by identifying life goals that are more important than continuation of current habits.
-Though insight oriented group discussion curriculum, campers count the costs of current routines and behaviors and set their sights on a brighter future.
+This is why our program puts so much emphasis on fun and meeting the camper where they are psychological.
+However, we can use goal setting to spark a camper’s desire to change technology overuse behaviors by identifying life goals that are more important than a continuation of current habits.
+Though insight-oriented group discussion curriculum, campers count the costs of current routines and behaviors and set their sights on a brighter future.